 Indian Bollywood actors Amitabh Bachchan, left, Aisharya Rai, center, and Abishek Bachchan perform athe 2005 International Indian Film Academy Awards in Amsterdam, Netherlands.
 Next summer, the award show will be in Tampa.
 ASSOCIATED PRESS FULE

+And the Oscar goes to - Tampa.
+The "Bollywood Oscar," that is.
+The International Indian Film Academy will bring the glitter and glamour of its "Bollywood Oscars" to the Tampa area next summer.
+It's the first time the international event will be held in a city in the United States.
 "For Tampa Bay to be selected as the first U.S. city to host these awards is incredible," said Santiago Corrada, president of Visit Tampa Bay via email from Macau, China.
 "And coupled with the unprecedented amount of international attention, it's priceless.
 Our residents know, we offer something for everyone; now, the world will see all that Tampa Bay provides its visitors."